confluentinc/ksql/docs/concepts/ksql-architecture.rst

 In headless mode you can:

 * Start any number of server nodes
-* Pass a file of KSQL statements to execute: ``bin/ksql-node query-file=foo/bar.sql``
+* Pass a SQL file with KSQL statements to execute: ``bin/ksql-node query-file=foo/bar.sql``
 * Version-control your queries and transformations as code
+* Ensure resource isolation
 * Leave resource management to dedicated systems, like Kubernetes
-* All KSQL server instances share the processing load for your KSQL application
+* Distribute the processing load for your KSQL application across all KSQL server instances
 * Scale up and down without restarting your application

 Embedded